lucia-auth/lucia/documentation/src/pages/sveltekit/api-reference/load-api.md

 title: "Load API"
 ---

 These can be imported from `@lucia-auth/sveltekit/load`.
-Should only be for non server-only functions (+page/layout.ts).
+Should only be for shared load functions (+page/layout.ts).

 ```ts
 import { getUser } from "@lucia-auth/sveltekit/load";